|Fastest Growing Market:||Europe|

-The preclinical imaging market is expected to register a CAGR of nearly 6.00% during the forecast period.
-This report is segmented by modality and geography.
+The preclinical imaging market is expected to register a CAGR of nearly 6.00% during the forecast period (2022-2027).

 The major factors leading to the growth of the preclinical imaging market include the technological advancements in molecular imaging, increasing demand for non-invasive small animal imaging techniques, and an increase in preclinical research funding, by both private and public organizations.

 Molecular imaging is a rapidly developing multidiscipline, which involves molecular biology, chemistry, computer, engineering, and medicine.
-It can recognize non - invasive and real-time visualization, measurement of the physiological or pathological process in the living organism at the cellular or molecular level.
+It can recognize non-invasive and real-time visualization and measurement of the physiological or pathological process in the living organism at the cellular or molecular level.

 Multimodal molecular imaging can play important role in the clinical care of various diseases by improving clinicians’ ability to perform screening, surveillance, staging, prognosis, planning and therapy guidance, monitoring therapy efficacy, and assessing recurrence.

-With its rapid technological advances, presymptomatic detection, targeted therapy, and personalized medicine may be possible in the near future through the use of multimodal molecular imaging.
+With its rapid technological advances, presymptomatic detection, targeted therapy, and personalized medicine may be possible shortly through the use of multimodal molecular imaging.
 Aspect imaging developed Aspect’s M2 platform and the suite of products enable researchers to harness the power and quantitative insights of MRI for small animal phenotyping and drug development but without the cost, complexity, and technical burden of traditional MRI systems.